-Jessica holds a B.S in Symbolic Systems from Stanford University, and previously served as a Senior Executive at Google, developing consumer products.
-She was featured in Fast Company Magazine as one of Google's "12 Most Innovative Minds."
-She is also a creative writer, naturalist, and lecturer.
+Jessica is a graduate of Stanford University, where she studied computer science, philosophy, linguistics and math.
+She spent five years building consumer products at Google, and was featured in Fast Company Magazine as one of Google's "12 Most Innovative Minds."
+She is also a creative writer, university lecturer, outdoor wilderness guide, and certified in emergency medicine.
 She believes the best way to learn is to follow whatever passion arises organically, which informs the product design of Literati.

 Kelly is a writer, book artist and designer.
 While completing an MFA in fiction at Brown University, she pursued interdisciplinary coursework in book arts at Rhode Island School of Design.
 Prior to graduate work, Kelly was Lead Designer at Hawaii Life.
 She earned a B.A. in English & Comparative Literature from Columbia University.
 She is a recipient of the Weston Prize and Frances Mason Harris Prize for her writing.
 As a mother, Kelly wants to ensure that her son has a lifelong relationship to the alchemical space wherein literature, art and the book unite.

 Charlie received his Ph.D. in Media Arts and Sciences at the MIT Media Lab, and also earned a B.A. in Philosophy from Berkeley.
 He’s been a full stack developer for 10 years, and has been a recipient of a Voqal Media Ideation Fellowship and Shuttlworth Foundation Flash Grant.
 Charlie also works as an outdoor survival instructor, and serves on the boards of two non-profits, with focuses on education and writing.